Alex Murdaugh’s lawyers want a new trial. They say the court clerk told jurors not to trust him

 Murdaugh’s lawyers filed a transcript from a closed door meeting over the juror, where Judge Clifton Newman said “I’m not too pleased about the clerk interrogating a juror as opposed to coming to me and bringing it to me.”

-Other jurors said Hill told the jury, which started deliberating late in the afternoon on March 2, that they would be taken to a hotel if they didn’t reach a verdict by 11 p.m., which upset the jurors who didn’t pack for a possible overnight stay.
-Hill also refused to let jurors to take a smoke break until they reached a verdict, according to the appeal.
+As the jury began deliberating late in the afternoon on March 2, Hill said they’d be taken to a hotel if they didn’t reach a verdict by 11 p.m., upsetting jurors who didn’t pack for an overnight stay, the defense motion said.
+Some jurors said Hill also told smokers on the jury that they couldn’t take a cigarette break until they had reached a verdict: “You want nicotine, you’re going to have to return a verdict form,” Harpootlian said.

+After less than three hours in the jury room following the six-week trial, they were unanimous, convicting Murdaugh of two counts of first-degree murder.

 The final pages of the 65-page appeal cite a contract between Hill and a production company, with a handwritten note supposedly from Hill saying that in exchange for her appearance, they had to show the cover of her book in their production.

 South Carolina law sets a high bar to overturn a jury verdict.
-Murdaugh’s lawyers said Hill’s conduct was so egregious, it tainted the entire trial.
+Murdaugh’s lawyers said Hill’s conduct was so egregious, it tainted the entire trial and they had no chance to defend against it.

 “She asked jurors about their opinions about Mr. Murdaugh’s guilt or innocence.
 She instructed them not to believe evidence presented in Mr. Murdaugh’s defense, including his own testimony.
 She lied to the judge to remove a juror she believed might not vote guilty.
 And she pressured jurors to reach a guilty verdict quickly so she could profit from it,” they wrote.